Ayush1M/Momentum-Dashboard-for-Chrome/README.md

 * See the new image if the unsplash API fails to load.
 * See the local weather conditions if the user give the location access.
 * See the current price of crytocurrency and its 24Hr highest and lowest price.
-* Show the user the current time and greet them with good morning, afternoon, evening and night......
+* Show the user the current time and greet them with good morning, afternoon, evening and night.

 ## Screenshot